google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

     <tr>
       <td><b>Why?</b></td>
       <td>
-  A developer may attempt to set a property on the element before its definition has been loaded.
+  A developer using your element may attempt to set a property on the element before its definition has been loaded.
 This is especially true if the developer is using a framework which handles loading components, stamping them to the page, and binding their properties to a model.
       </td>
     </tr>
     <tr>